 - Reducing the cost of damage to oil wells themselves.

-- Reducing the cost of equipment needing to be replaced
+- Reducing the cost of equipment needed to be replaced.

-In this blog post, we‘ve discussed how traditional, or preventive maintenance approaches can fall short of the mark and how AI with predictive maintenance can give businesses the edge when to comes to maintaining their existing hardware or infrastructure.
+In this blog post, we‘ve discussed how traditional, or preventive maintenance approaches can fall short of the mark and how AI with predictive maintenance can give businesses the edge when it comes to maintaining their existing hardware or infrastructure.

-We‘ve seen how AI-powered solutions can give the enterprise actionable insights and even recommend to engineers which components to replace – “just in time”.
+We‘ve seen how data science and AI-powered solutions can give the enterprise actionable insights and even recommend to engineers which components to replace – “just in time”.